Wet specimen & mummy care

 • All of my wet specimens are fixed in formalin by me

-• Everything is leeched in distilled water and then stored in 70% isopropyl alcohol
+• Everything is leeched in distilled water and then stored in 70% isopropyl alcohol.
+I do extended leeching periods in iso aswell to insure there is no residual formalin.

 • Upon arrival your wet will be wrapped in paper towel soaked in 70% iso, if a jar is provided just top it off with more 70% iso or find a suitable jar and top it off that way.

-• After about a year the alcohol is expected to yellow, this is normal, the alcohol can be changed and dumped down the sink.
-The specimen can even be rinsed if you see fit.
+• After about a year the alcohol is expected to yellow, this is normal, the alcohol can be changed and dumped down the sink/in the toilet.
+The specimen can even be rinsed and washed if you see fit.

 • Keep wet specimens out of the sun and away from heaters as isopropyl alcohol is flammable.